hackbrightacademy/sphinx-lectern/tests/examples/test_mcq/index.rst

    .. mcq:: The differences between natural and formal languages include:
      :answer: B
+     :show_feedback:

      A. Natural languages can be parsed while formal languages cannot

         :feedback: Actually both languages can be parsed (determining the structure of the sentence), but formal languages can be parsed more easily in software.

+                   I'm continuing the paragraph here **and** adding *styles* to see if the extension can handle nested text

      B. Ambiguity, redundancy, and literalness